User Guide

 Go to the Shed Tab

-Locate the bike's card.
+Locate the vehicle card.

 2